Wild KD stat highlighted by Suns firing coach Vogel

 Brooklyn then hired former Warriors staffer Steve Nash, who spent parts of three seasons as the Nets coach, winning a first-round series over the Boston Celtics in 2021 before falling in seven games to the eventual NBA champion Milwaukee Bucks.

-Durant and the Warriors will always be synonymous for their shared greatness, with the 14-time All-Star joining forces with a powerhouse Golden State team and turning them into a juggernaut the likes of which may never be seen again in the NBA.
+Durant and the Warriors always will be synonymous for their shared greatness, with the 14-time All-Star joining forces with a powerhouse Golden State team and turning them into a juggernaut the likes of which might never be seen again in the NBA.

 For now, the future Hall of Fame wing has a bit of work to do if he is to catch up to the postseason success his former team has enjoyed since his departure.